 Cedarville's placement rates continue to be impressive.
-In a six-month postgraduation final destination survey, 97.5% of Cedarville's class of 2017 reported being employed or in graduate school during that time period.
-This is not a one-year anomoly: Cedarville's three-year average is also 97%
+In a six-month postgraduation final destination survey, 98.4% of Cedarville's class of 2018 reported being employed or in graduate school during that time period.
+This is not a one-year anomaly: Cedarville's five-year average is 97.3%.

 Posted in Academics Affordability Careers Student Life Why Christ Centered Higher Education?